Now we begin the writing process. You can do this by writing, typing or dictating/ recording your ideas.

 Refer to the various pictures in your text.
 If you have titles under the pictures with short explanations, this will help cut down on the text you have to type.

-I hope this 6-part article about putting together a Family History Book is helpful to you.
-I would love to hear from you if you found series this useful.
+I hope this 7-part article about putting together a Family History Journal for publication is helpful to you.
+I would love to hear from you if you found this series useful.

 If you have a question regarding dictation transcription or how to run your own secretarial service from home, let me know.
-Send me your comments, suggestions, and/or questions in the comments section.
+Send me your comments, suggestions, and/or questions in the Leave a Reply section below.

 Gail S. Kibby White